This story about a writer, for writers, I consider one of my most important.

 “What’s that supposed to mean?”

 “I’m not sure what to say.
-I’m afraid to….”
-Her words tapered off into a mumble.
+I’m afraid to tell you the truth.”

 “Why?
-What’s there to conceal?
+What is there to conceal?
 Your husband isn’t going to be angry any more.
-He’s passed.
+He’s passed away.
 And Richard Allen Garston has been dead for a dog’s age.
 Who is there left to offend?”

 He was wounded, with a wound he knew incurable.